Telecom Act

 Risk analysis

-The BIPT has implemented a risk analysis tool regarding the security of networks and information systems via the online platform SERIMA.be (which stands for Security Risk Management).
+The BIPT has implemented a risk analysis tool regarding the security of networks and information systems, SERIMA.be (which stands for Security Risk Management).

-The BIPT intends to ask certain telecom operators and operators of essential services (OES) it has designated based on the NIS Act to submit an annual risk analysis via this platform.
+The BIPT intends to ask certain electronic communications operators and operators of essential services (OES) it has designated based on the NIS Act to submit an annual risk analysis via this platform.

-The other telecom operators may use the platform upon request to the BIPT.
-More information is available in the draft communication of the BIPT on risk analyses regarding the security of networks and information systems (see section “Documents”).
+The other electronic communications operators may use the platform upon request to the BIPT.
+More information is available in the communication of 12 April 2023 on risk analyses regarding the security of networks and information systems (see section “Documents”).

 Critical Infrastructures Act